brendanbignell/CUDA_MonteCarloOptionPricer/README.md

 	The main() function in CUDA_MonteCarloOptionPricer.cu is used to drive batch pricing of random portfolios of Barrier Options.

    The option parameters and pricing results are written to a CSV file.
 Sample 100K and 1M output files are included in the repo.
+A 10M barrier options file was generated and used to train the final versions of the ML models.

    ![Create Barriers](https://github.com/brendanbignell/CUDA_MonteCarloOptionPricer/blob/master/images/CreateBarriers.png)